 This is a group of volunteers organize social events and help to make the International Students Orientation a great success every semester.

-Their goal is to help Chinese students and scholars to adjust their campus lives and adopt the new culture, as well as to promote Chinese culture heritage and multicultural communications in Canada.
+Their goal is to help Chinese students and scholars to adjust their campus lives and adopt the new culture, as well as to promote Chinese cultural heritage and multicultural communications in Canada.

 The UWSA represents all full-time undergraduate students of the University to put forward students' concerns, desires and needs.